swissmanu/mse-paper-rxjs-debugger/content/paper.md

 Another two years after Banken et al. published their work, Alabor et al. [@Alabor_Stolze_2020] examined the state of RxJS RP debugging.
 Software engineers still struggled to use appropriate tools to debug RxJS programs according to the interviews they conducted.
 The authors performed an observational study and found instances of engineers who knew about RP-specific debugging tools but abstained from using them during the experiment.
 They credited this circumstance to the fact that the IDEs of their subjects did not provide suitable RP debugging utilities ready-to-hand.

 Alabor et al. conclude that knowing the correct RP debugging utility (e.g., *RxFiddle*) is not enough.
 The barrier to using such utilities must be minimized.
-I.e., RP debugging utilities must be fully integrated into the IDE to live up to their full potential, so using them is ideally only an engineer's keypress away and adheres to accustomed, known UX patterns further.
+I.e., RP debugging utilities must be fully integrated into the IDE to live up to their full potential, so using them is ideally only an engineer's keypress away and adheres to accustomed, known UX patterns.

 # An RxJS Debugger Ready-to-Hand {#sec:implementation}